-In a population who are not taking medication, the mean blood serum concentration of sodium is $\mu = 139.8$ mmol/L (millimoles per litre).
+(b) In a population who are not taking medication, the mean blood serum concentration of calcium is $\mu = 2.41$ mmol/L (millimoles per litre).

 A new diuretic medication has been developed.
-There is concern that this may cause abnormally low levels of blood serum concentration of sodium as a side effect.
+There is concern that this may cause abnormally high levels of blood serum concentration of calcium as a side effect.

-A sample of nine patients taking the new medication have been examined, and their sodium concentations in millimoles per litre were as follows:
+A sample of ten patients taking the new medication have been examined, and their calcium concentrations in millimoles per litre were as follows:

-(i) Find estimates of the mean and standard deviation of sodium concentration for the population of those who are taking the medication.

-(ii) Calculate the standard error for the sample of nine patients.
+- (i) Find estimates of the mean and standard deviation of calcium concentration for the population of those who are taking the medication (6 marks) - (ii) Calculate the standard error for the sample of ten patients.

-(iii) Using the t distribution, determine whether or not the sodium levels in the sample are abnormally low, compared with the general population, at the 5% significance level.

-(iv) Explain how it would affect the conclusion, if stronger evidence of a reduction in blood serum sodium concentration was required by adopting a 1% significance level.
+- Using the t distribution, determine whether or not the calcium levels in the sample are abnormally high, compared with the general population, at the 5% significance level.
+(6 marks) - (iv) Explain how it would affect the conclusion, if stronger evidence of a reduction in blood serum calcium concentration was required by adopting a 1% significance level.
+(3 marks)